-Man has suffered the common cold for centuries, and historical remedies range from the banal to the bizarre.
+People have suffered the common cold for centuries, and historical remedies range from the banal to the bizarre.
 The ancient Egyptians' go-to was the milk of a mother who had given birth to a boy.
 If that didn't work, they had a spell to go with it.
-And Victorian cookbooks are stuffed with "natural" cures for congestion, like cold beef tea, a hot mustard foot bath, even a "bacon bandage for the throat.”
-(See Aunt Babette’s Cookbook 1889 for the recipe).
+And Victorian cookbooks are stuffed with "natural" cures for congestion, like cold beef tea, a hot mustard foot bath, and even a "bacon bandage for the throat."

 For hundreds of years we've sniffled, and we're still no closer to finding a cure.
-In fact, the common cold accounts for approximately 40 percent of time taken off work and millions of days of school missed by children each year, according to some estimates.
 The good news is, we no longer have to bet on hocus pocus and borax mouthwash (an Edwardian special!) for relief.
-Here's a roundup of the best natural cold cures—7 superfoods scientifically proven to ease the sneezing, coughing, aching, stuffy-head and fever.
-Find out how many of these you knew, and then be sure to also see 20 Weight-Loss Superfoods You’re Not Eating!
+Here's a roundup of cold remedies made up of immune-boosting foods scientifically proven to ease the sneezing, coughing, aching, stuffy head, and fever.

-Mom was right: chicken soup really can ease a cold.
+Mom was right: chicken soup really is one of the best cold remedies.
 According to a study in American Journal of Therapeutics, chicken soup's medicinal power may be attributed to carnosine, a compound found in chicken breast and real chicken broth, that helps the body's immune system combat flu-like symptoms by inhibiting the release of inflammatory nitric oxide cells.
 The downside is the soothing benefits end as soon as the soup passes through the digestive tract, so you'll have to hope mom made a large batch.

-Another double blind study also suggests that chicken soup has more than just a placebo effect.
-Researchers looked at how chicken soup affected airflow and nasal mucus among patients who drank cold water, hot water or chicken soup.
+Another double-blind study also suggests that chicken soup has more than just a placebo effect.
+Researchers looked at how chicken soup affected airflow and nasal mucus among patients who drank cold water, hot water, or chicken soup.
 Both hot fluids helped relieve stuffy noses, but chicken soup did a better job.
-Just don't add any of these 20 Worst Ingredients to Put Into Your Soup!

 More commonly known as kiwifruit, the Chinese Gooseberry—a nickname given to the native Chinese fruit by New Zealanders—is also one of nature's most powerful cold remedies.
 Research in the British Journal of Nutrition suggests snacking on nutrient-dense kiwifruit can help relieve cold symptoms, and even shorten illness.
 The study took 132 adults and placed half on a daily diet that included 4 gold kiwifruit, while the other half supplemented their diets with two bananas each day.
 The result?
 The kiwi eaters had sore throats resolve three days sooner—and head congestion resolved almost four days sooner—as compared to the banana group.
 Researchers attribute the results to micronutrients in gold kiwifruit that significantly enhanced the concentration of immunity-boosting erythrocytes in red blood cells.

-A handful of almonds is both preventative against and therapeutic for the common cold, but you have to eat them whole.
-A study in the journal Microbiology Letters found that polyphenols—disease fighting compounds found in the skin of the almond—can increase the sensitivity of white blood cells known as helper T cells, which are involved in fighting of viruses.
+A handful of almonds is both preventative and therapeutic for the common cold, but you have to eat them whole.
+A study in the journal Microbiology Letters found that polyphenols—disease-fighting compounds found in the skin of the almond—can increase the sensitivity of white blood cells known as helper T cells, which are involved in fighting off viruses.
 And, like a natural vaccine of sorts, the immunity boost lingered even after the almonds had been digested in the gut, researchers say.
 Interestingly, blanched almonds without skins had little effect on the immune system.

 There's now science to back-up the smelly, cold-busting benefits of garlic.
-In one study published in The Cochrane Library, adults who received a placebo came down with nearly 3 times as many colds as those who selected a daily garlic supplement.
-Moreover, the placebo group suffered with colds 3 times longer, reporting more than three times more sick days than the garlic group.
-Researchers hypothesize garlic's cold fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.
+In one study published in The Cochrane Library, adults who received a placebo came down with nearly three times as many colds as those who selected a daily garlic supplement.
+Moreover, the placebo group suffered with colds three times longer, reporting more than three times more sick days than the garlic group.
+Researchers hypothesize garlic's cold-fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.

 Another double-blind study found daily supplementation of aged garlic extract may enhance immune cell function.
-Participants who took 2.56 grams daily for 45 days experienced reduced severity of cold symptoms by 20 percent and recovered 61 percent faster than the placebo group.
+Participants who took 2.56 grams daily for 45 days experienced a reduced severity of cold symptoms by 20 percent and recovered 61 percent faster than the placebo group.
 You can find aged garlic extract at most health food or drugstores, and the good news is it's odorless.
-Though you’d be wise to hold off on the makeout sessions until your cold’s cured.
-It's not exactly one of the 25 Foods That Make You Instantly Sexier.
+Garlic is also an anti-inflammatory food to help fight inflammation and ward off chronic illness.